-Despite only having 10,000 BTUs per burner, this stove boiled water decently fast.
-A quart of 60-degree water was bubbline away in 4 minutes and a quart of 50-degree water in 4:30.
+Despite only having 10,000 BTUs per burner, this stove boils water decently fast.
+A quart of 60-degree water was bubbling away in 4 minutes and a quart of 50-degree water in 4:30.

-The compact design and effective wind guards were a perfect example of how BTUs aren't everything when it comes to efficient cooking.
-Other stoves in our review had more BTUs per burner but boiled water slower in every single test scenario.
-We attribute this to the Eureka having better wind resistance, as it did better in our wind resistance test than almost all the other stoves.
+The compact design and effective wind guards on this stove are a perfect example of how BTUs aren't everything when it comes to efficient cooking.
+Other stoves in our review have more BTUs per burner but boil water slower.
+We attribute this to the Eureka having better wind resistance, proven by how it bested many of our other stoves in wind tests.
 Additionally, you can use the JetLink Accessory Hose (sold separately) to attach a JetBoil and achieve even faster boil times.

 We loved being able to boil water super quickly on the Spire LX's special Luna Satellite Burner without taking up a spot on the stovetop.

-The Spire LX performed quite well in breezy situations.
+The Spire LX performs quite well in breezy situations.
 Our big wind test involved setting up a box fan 24 inches to the side of each stove and then timing how long it took to boil a quart of water.
-This stove did better than any of the other low-BTU stoves, taking 5:15 to complete the task, only 1:15 longer than without the box fan.
+This stove did the best of all the low-BTU stoves, taking 5:15 to complete the task, only 1:15 longer than without the box fan.
 The only stoves to perform better on this test were those that had much higher BTUs and larger burners.

 We did have some trouble with the piezo ignitor, however, especially when direct wind was involved — the auto-ignition system wouldn't work while the box fan was on.
 We had to turn off the fan to get the ignitor to work at all.
 If this is a regular issue and not just an anomaly of the particular stove we tested, you may need to have a lighter handy for windy days (which is a good idea regardless).

 Despite the low BTUs, this stove cooked most things very quickly.

-On the particular stove we tested, the piezo ignitor was very finicky, something people complained about in other reviews online as well.
+On the particular stove we tested, the piezo ignitor was very finicky, something people complain about in other reviews online as well.
 We usually had to click the ignitor button over and over again to get it to work at all, and sometimes it simply wouldn't ignite and we had to use a lighter.
-However, once the stove was up and running, it was a pleasant cooking experience with no issues.
+However, once the stove is up and running, it's a pleasant cooking experience with no issues.

 The knob for the burner on this stove has an extensive range — from off to blasting is a full four 360-degree rotations.
 Instead of a tiny turn taking you from medium to low with the fear of accidentally extinguishing the flame, you can adjust more liberally without fear of overdoing it.
 However, having so much room for adjustment on the knob also means it can take a while to find your perfect setting, especially because there are no markings on the stove to indicate where you are.
-It was easy to have the burner too hot, and it took a little while to dial in.
-Once we did, though, the cooking performance was excellent.
+It's easy to have the burner too hot, and it takes a little while to dial in.
+Once you get over that hurdle, however, the cooking performance is excellent.